Best air quality monitors for allergy sufferers iMore 2021

 Allergies are brutal at any time of year, but when you're stuck inside, your whole immune system can go haywire.
 By keeping tabs on the air quality inside your home, you can cut down on prescription and over-the-counter (OTC) medications and improve your quality of life.
 The air quality monitor I stake my health on is the Airthings Wave Plus.
 It's sleek enough to blend into your decor and smart enough to give you real-time results.
 There are hundreds of monitors out there to track the air quality of your surroundings.
-Which is right for you?
+So which is right for you?
 Here are the five best air quality monitors this year.

 - Best overall: Airthings Wave Plus Monitor